kellycode/CsvToFlashCards/README.md

-# CsvToFlashCards
+# JSONToFlashCards
 Simple static website to train on any topic with flash cards

 # Setup

-* Look at CSV file for how to setup your spreadsheet
+* Look at JSON file for how to setup your spreadsheet
-* Use Google sheets or excel to write questions, export to CSV when done
-* Change out CSV file in project with your own
 * Run website, trough Github pages or something

 # Example